-What is the best protein powder with real sugar?
+drink wholesome is the best protein powder with real sugar.

 What is the deal with sugar?

-With so many fad diets and sources of nutrition advice, it can be difficult to separate fact from fiction, especially when it comes to sugar.
+With so many fad diets, it can be difficult to separate fact from fiction, especially when it comes to sugar.
 First of all, sugar is not necessarily bad for you.
 The naturally occurring sugars in fruits and vegetables, for example, are part of a healthy diet.
 Added sugars, on the other hand, are a different story.